What is enterprise generative AI?

 ✅ Audit tip: Set up a GenAI governance board and define user roles, review protocols, and incident response workflows.

-⚠️ Point of Vigilance – Data Leakage Risks
+⚠️ Point of Vigilance – Data leakage risks

 Without proper isolation, generative AI models can unintentionally expose sensitive input data.
 Enterprise GenAI platforms must include strict data privacy mechanisms to protect enterprise applications and prevent leakage.